 The skin is primarily made up of three layers.
-The upper layer is the epidermis, the layer below it is dermis, and the third and deepest layer is the subcutaneous tissue.
+The upper layer is the epidermis, the layer below the epidermis is the dermis, and the third and deepest layer is the subcutaneous tissue.

-The epidermis is further divided into 5 layers in thick skin like the palms and soles: stratum basale, stratum spinosum, stratum granulosum, stratum lucidum, and stratum corneum.
-While in other places the epidermis has 4 layers lacking the stratum lucidum.
+The epidermis is further divided into 5 layers on thick skin like the palms and soles (stratum basale, stratum spinosum, stratum granulosum, stratum lucidum, and stratum corneum, while in other places the epidermis has 4 layers lacking the stratum lucidum).

-The dermis is further divided into two layers known as the papillary dermis (the upper layer) and the reticular dermis (the lower layer) which contains the blood vessels and capillaries the supply to the skin.
+The dermis is divided into two layers, the papillary dermis (the upper layer) and the reticular dermis (the lower layer).